 The Beethoven Violin and Piano Sonatas - A Central Otago celebration of the 250th anniversary of Beethoven's birth.

-NZ violinist Justine Cormack and American pianist Kate Boyd perform the second concert in their 3-concert series featuring Beethoven’s 10 violin and piano sonatas.
+NZ violinist Justine Cormack and American pianist Kate Boyd perform the final concert in their 3-concert series featuring Beethoven’s 10 violin and piano sonatas.
 Every sonata is a unique gem and these performances are a fabulous way to experience and celebrate both Beethoven’s compositional evolution as well as his unquestionable creative genius.

 The three concerts in this series have been structured to be enjoyed as stand-alone performances, but our fervent hope is that many will take the chance to experience the magnificence of the entire cycle.